Introduction

 School Landing Pages

 The next step is setting up your campaign.
-You'll need to decide which marketing channels would be most effective to use.
-Here are a few to choose from:
+You’ll need to decide which marketing channels would be most effective to use.
+Here are a few you can choose from:

-number of ad clicks divided by the number of impressions, multipled by 100
+• Click-through-rate (CTR): number of ad clicks divided by the number of impressions multiplied by 100

 Your marketing goals should determine what metrics you choose to track.
 If the goal is to increase brand awareness, impressions should be your driving metric.
 If you want your audience to engage with specific information, clicks might be the best way to measure success.